zephray/NekoInk/README.md

 * To convert from fw to iwf: ```./mxc_wvfm_dump v1/v2 input.fw output_prefix```
 * To convert from wbf to iwf: ```./wbf_wvfm_dump input.wbf output_prefix```

+In some cases, the waveform stored on the panel/ controller's flash is compressed.
+A decompressing tool is also provided that might work.

 ### Generating

 To be implemented.